 Up to 91 percent of the total sales of the dailies and non-dailies came from print and 9 percent from online publishing.
 Regarding digital revenue, online advertising was 73 percent and subscriptions 27 percent.
 As late as 1988, the daily newspaper earnings from advertising amounted to 71 percent and 29 percent was from subscriptions.
 The scales were turned in 2015, as dailies made 45 percent of their revenue from advertising and 55 percent from subscriptions.
 Newspapers are now more than ever dependent on their subscribers.

 The great majority of newspapers are non-affiliated and independent.
 Party newspapers are a curiosity in Finland at just a few percent of the total.
 Competition among daily newspapers in any town is rare.
 Only in the Helsinki metropolitan area is there more than one Finnish-language daily newspaper.

 According to Kantar TNS, in 2016 advertising in Finland decreased nine percent in magazines, four percent in newspapers and one percent in TV, but increased three percent in radio and 13 percent online, excluding search engines.

-The Finnish national readership survey shows the print version of a newspaper is further by far the most popular way for the following of the newspaper contents in the spring of 2016.
-Of the population aged 9+, a total of 80 percent read the print newspaper version every week.
-The reading on the computer is next most favoured, 51 percent of the population do so.
-The number of the people reading a newspaper with a mobile phone already approach the number of those reading by the computer.
-The number of the people reading a newspaper with the tablet also increases slowly.
+The Finnish national readership survey shows that printed newspapers are by far the preferred way to follow newspaper contents in the spring of 2016.
+Of the population aged 9+, a total of 80 percent read a printed newspaper every week.
+Reading on a computer is the second favoured, as 51 percent of the population do so.
+People reading newspapers on a mobile phone nearly equal the amount of people reading them on a computer.
+Reading newspapers on a tablet is gaining popularity, too.

 There is no general press subsidy in Finland.
 A party can decide how much of its parliamentary subsidy it allocates to its publications.
 Parties have increasingly invested in the development of their websites and their presence in social media.